French Resistance: Armenians

 The Armenian community of France played an active role in the Resistance.
 Armenian poet and communist Missak Manouchian became one of the leaders of the French Resistance and commander of the Manouchian Group (the family of Charles Aznavour had supported Missak and his wife Meliné when they were in hiding).
 Arpen Tavitian, another executed member of the Manouchian group, industrialist Napoléon Bullukian (1905–1984), poets Kégham Atmadjian (1910–1940) and Rouben Melik were other famous participants in the French Resistance.
 The Anti-Fascist Underground Patriotic Organization was also commanded by Armenian officers.
-Armenian-French writer Louise Aslanian (1906–1945), another French Resistance activist, was arrested among with her husband Arpiar Aslanian on July 24, 1944, taken to the Nazi concentration camps by Nazis and killed in 1945.
+Armenian-French writer Louise Aslanian (1906–1945), another French Resistance activist, was arrested along with her husband Arpiar Aslanian on July 24, 1944, taken to the Nazi concentration camps by Nazis and killed in 1945.
 Many of Louise's manuscripts and diaries were confiscated and destroyed by Nazis.
 Resisters Alexander Kazarian and Bardukh Petrosian were awarded by the highest military orders of France by General Charles de Gaulle.
 Henri Karayan (1921–2011), a member of the Manouchian Group, participated in illegal distribution of L'Humanité in Paris and was engaged in armed struggle until the Libération.
 In 2012, 95-year-old Arsene Tchakarian, the last survivor of the Manouchian resistance group who fought against occupying Nazi German forces during the Second World War, was decorated as Officer of the Legion of Honour by the president of France.

 Georgians

 Georgians living in France and the French colonies and people of Georgian ethnicity played an active and symbolic role in the French resistance.
 One of the most renowned figures of the Free French Forces was Prince Dimitri Amilakhvari, who participated in every important operation that involved French forces until 1942 and led the Légion étrangère into battle in the Norwegian and later African campaigns against Erwin Rommel's Africa Corps.
 Under General Koenig, he and his heavily outnumbered troops committed daring raids, dealing decisive losses to the Germans at the Battle of Bir Hakeim.
 During the battle he is said to have written: "We, foreigners, have only one way to prove to France our gratitude: to be killed ..."
 General de Gaulle personally awarded Amilakhvari the Order of Liberation and posthumously named him and his men the honour of France.
 He was also known by the French populace as "Bazorka".
 The lieutenant colonel was one of the 66 French recipients of the Norwegian War Cross and was also posthumously awarded the Legion of Honour.
 He led his troops by example and died in combat during the Second Battle of El Alamein in October 1942.
 Another known resistance fighter was Beglar Samkharadze, a captured Soviet soldier who was transferred to France where he escaped and joined the Resistance.
-Upon return to his homeland, he was imprisoned by Soviet authorities on charges of high treason but two commanders of the French Resistance testified to his commitment in the fight against Nazi Germany.
+Upon return to his homeland, he was imprisoned by Soviet authorities on charges of high treason, but two commanders of the French Resistance testified to his commitment in the fight against Nazi Germany.